arunj123/longan_nano/README.md

 ## Prerequisites

-This build system is designed for **Windows**.
-You will need Python 3 installed and available in your `PATH`.
+This build system is designed for **Windows** and requires **Python 3** to be installed and available in your system's `PATH`.

 ## Toolchain Setup

-This project requires two external tools: the RISC-V GCC toolchain and OpenOCD for flashing.
-The build script expects them to be in a `tools` directory.
+This project requires the RISC-V GCC toolchain and OpenOCD for flashing.
+The custom Python build script will automatically handle this for you.

-1. Create a `tools` directory in the project root.

-2.  **RISC-V GCC Toolchain:**
-    *   Download from: xpack-riscv-none-elf-gcc-14.2.0-3-win32-x64.zip
-    *   Extract the contents into the `tools` directory.
-The final path to the binaries should be: `tools/xpack-riscv-none-elf-gcc-14.2.0-3/bin`

-3.  **OpenOCD:**
-    *   Download from: openocd-v0.12.0-i686-w64-mingw32.tar.gz
-    *   Extract the contents.
-You will get a folder like `openocd-0.12.0`.
-Rename it to `OpenOCD_0.12.0` and move it into the `tools` directory.
-The final path to the executable should be: `tools/OpenOCD_0.12.0/bin/openocd.exe`
+When you run a build command for the first time, the script will check for the required tools.
+If they are not found in the `tools/` directory, it will automatically download and extract them.
+All you need is an internet connection.

 ## Building and Flashing

 All build and flash operations are handled by the `bldmgr/build.py` script.
 You must specify which project you want to build.

-Open a terminal in the project root and use the following commands:
+Open a terminal in the project root and use the commands below.

 ### Available Commands